guligon90/poc-sso-jwt-nodejs/README.md

 1. Local session exists, global session must exist.
 2. Global session exists, local session does not necessarily exist.
 3. Global session is destroyed, local session must be destroyed.

----

-### sso-server is our central authorization unit
-### sso-consumer is how different consumer can be implemented to talk with sso-server and use sso feature.